 As there are very few sports or events in the world, which carry the magnitude and global appeal of an F1 Grand Prix.

 Foreign and domestic F1 fans will transit through Nassau and Suffolk counties, from < Valley Stream to Montauk, attracted to all the sights Long Island has to offer.

 Valley Stream Park >

-They will discover that Nassau and Suffolk Counties are seamlessly connected to Manhattan, Brooklyn, Queens, John F. Kennedy International Airport (JFK), indeed the New York Tri-State Area, via the NY Subway (metro), Grand Central Station, Penn Station, the Long Island Rail Road (LIRR), Air Train service, bus, luxury coach service, and Uber & Lyft.
+F1 tourist will discover that Nassau and Suffolk Counties are seamlessly connected to Manhattan, Brooklyn, Queens, John F. Kennedy International Airport (JFK), indeed the New York Tri-State Area, via the NY Subway (metro), Grand Central Station, Penn Station, Air Train service, the Long Island Rail Road (LIRR), bus, luxury coach service, and Uber & Lyft.

 The beach adjacent to the Montauk Lighthouse.

 The potential arrival of F1 to Nassau County would ignite interest around the world.
 On every continent, people will begin to search for Nassau County, looking up hotels, restaurants, bars, shopping, beaches, museums, etc.

 They will familiarize themselves with our county's logistics and all points of interest to be found around the proposed oceanfront F1 epicenter at Jones Beach.

 Overnight, Long Island will be placed prominently on the world stage where it belongs.